tasesmuemils/100DaysOfCode/README.md

 # day 34 06.02.2018
 Card design - done.
 Looks cool and it is like the best thing I have build.

+# day 35 12.02.2018
+I'm stuck.
+Can't figure out or even find good example how to create star rating system with HTML/CSS/Vanilla JS.
+I will try something to check tomorrow!